kstenerud/concise-text-encoding/cte-specification.md

 All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
 In other words, the very first byte of a CTE document must be `v` (0x76).

 The version specifier is the lowercase letter `v` followed immediately by a number representing the version of this specification that the document adheres to (there must not be whitespace between the `v` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.

+Note: Because CBE places the version as the first byte in a document, the version value 118 is invalid.
+If 118 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `v` (0x76, or 118) as its first byte.

 #### Examples